OpenMC Guide

 plt.grid(True, alpha=0.3)

-For energy-dependent tallies, create spectrum plots to understand the neutron energy distribution:
+For energy-dependent tallies, spectrum plots show the neutron energy distribution:

 # Load energy-dependent flux tally